the thinking is already done · $189Get The Vault →

 With offwhelm

-Open vault.
+Open The Vault.
 Copy "Stop Apologizing For Existing Email Editor."

 Paste into Claude.
 It strips every "just" and "sorry."